skrattaren/apf.rst/apf.rst

   the little boy with his kite stuck in a tree,' said Lord Vetinari."

-  The reference to Charlie Brown's struggle against the kite-eating tree in Charles M. Shultz's comic strip "Peanuts_" will be obvious to most readers, but perhaps not everyone will realise that in Leonardo da Vinci's time a cartoon was also a full-size sketch used to plan a painting.
+  The reference to Charlie Brown's struggle against the kite-eating tree in Charles M. Shultz's comic strip **Peanuts** will be obvious to most readers, but perhaps not everyone will realise that in Leonardo da Vinci's time a cartoon was also a full-size sketch used to plan a painting.